wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 every time, group discussion.
 Everybody was a Forth expert with many years of experience.
 I loved it.

-Most meetups aren't well organized.
+Most meetings aren't well organized.
 People come to eat and drink for free.
 Sometimes organizers are bigger companies, and they flash perks in front of you, because they want you work for them.
 Then they sit.
-Speaker, who is there just to be able to list his/her presence on the meetup flashes slides quickly.
+Speaker, who is there just to be able to list his/her presence on the meet-up flashes slides quickly.
 And then there's the end.
 Little interaction, little discussion.
 This is a mistake in my opinion, and you should refrain from those.
 It's a waste of your time.
 Go to the library and read a book for two hours.
 You'll benefit more.

 There's a little quirk here: pick a Meetup with $10--$20 fee, and it'll be fine.
 Or better: $60.
-Those are mostly financial/entrepreneurial Meetups.
+Those are mostly financial/entrepreneurial meet-ups.
 Only people who really care go to those.
 It's a great crowd.
 I went to maybe three of those Meetups, but investment was worth it.
 Advice I've gotten there I still remember till this day.